shoui520/shoui520.github.io/docs/new-guide-preview.md

 *Kana* are **phonetically consistent** and few in number so they can be studied in isolation and mastered in a short amount of time, however, *kanji* are not.
 They aren't used in the same way either, and aren't exactly logical.
 What do I mean by that?

 Let's take this as an example.
-Because *kana* represent sounds in the language, we can write whatever we want according to the sounds as long as a kana exists for it, this includes writing English words.
+Because *kana* represents the sounds in Japanese, we can write whatever we want according to the sounds as long as a kana exists for it, this includes writing English words.

 Now imagine I wrote the **English** sentence "I am learning Japanese" but using *kana*, it would be:
 > "あい　あむ　らあにんぐ　じゃぱにいず"